 Truncated instructions for sub-agent

 While the sub-agents are processing their assigned feeds, the main agent monitors their progress.
-When all sub-agents are done, the main agent reads the individual feed summaries and synthesizes them into a final summary.
+When all sub-agents are done, the main agent reads the individual feed summaries and combines them into a final summary.

 Finally, we define the news feeds in feeds.txt below.
 We have six feeds: Hacker News, The Wall Street Journal Tech, The Wall Street Journal Markets, TechCrunch, AI News, and Wired.